garrettrayj/den/Marketing/App Store Description.md

 # Den for RSS

-## Simple Feed Dashboards
+## Comfy News Browsing

-A minimalist iOS and Mac app for quickly scanning news feeds.
+A minimal iOS and Mac app for getting the news without all the extras.

-Den is a canvas for organizing and following sources that matter to you.
-The design is focused on showing more content with fewer distractions.
-Flexible, multi-column layouts offer unique landscape views of whatever you're into.
+Den is a canvas for creating landscape views of what's going on.
+Just add feeds to build refreshable, content focused, dashboards to keep up with any topic.
+It's made for folks who want to be informed, but would prefer to skip being targeted, analyzed, subscribed, notified, probed, etc.

+If you're nostalgic for simple blocks of headlines that you can organize yourself, then this is the app for you.
+Den draws inspiration from internet start pages past, but modernizes the concepts using the latest tech.
+Flexible, multi-column layouts make it ideal for quickly scanning articles and comparing publishers.
+Native app features and performance deliver a crisp wire surfing experience.

 FEATURES

 + Made for iPhone, iPad, and Mac
 Developed from the start for phones, tablets, laptops, and desktops.

-+ iCloud Sync
++ Cloud Sync
 Profiles, feeds, history, etc. on all your devices without signing up for yet another account.

-+ Read with Your Regular Browser
++ Read in Your Regular Browser
-Opens articles in Safari or your default browser depending on device.
+Items open in a built-in Safari view, reading mode optional, on phones and tablets.
+Items open in the default browser on computers.

 + RSS, Atom, and JSON Feed
 Works with popular formats so the library of compatible feeds is limitless.

 + OPML Import and Export
-Add feeds from other apps and share with common OPML files.
+Backup, restore, or share feeds with common OPML files.

-+ Article Search
++ Item Search
 Quickly get the latest on a topic by searching the titles of current items.

-+ History View
-Remember previous reads by looking back at the history of visited articles.

 + Security Check
 See which feeds have insecure URLs and check for HTTPS alternatives to use instead.